-Mites, which have become more numerous during the past several years, are especially injurious during hot, dry weather.
+Mites, which have become more numerous during the past several years of drought conditions, are especially injurious during hot, dry weather.
 While insecticides are very valuable in controlling leafhoppers, thrips, and worms, they may be responsible for destroying some of the natural enemies of spider mites, thus promoting the build-up of mite populations.
 Insecticides should be used only when needed for insect control.
 Tank mixes including fungicides and insecticides are more likely to allow spider mite build-up than when either material is used separately.

 Spider mites feed mainly on the undersides of the leaves.
 They suck the juice from the foliage and cause the leaves to turn brown and eventually drop off.
 Heavy infestations usually first occur around the borders of peanut fields; then they spread inward throughout the fields.
 Avoid mowing weedy areas next to peanut fields until peanuts are harvested.
 Spider mites will readily move into peanuts when corn dries down or is harvested.
-Be prepared to treat peanuts if adjacent corn is infested.
+Be prepared to treat peanuts if adjacent corn is infested and there is no rain in the forecast...